tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 Implementing cryptographic hash functions is complicated, so I recommend using a library (like `pycryptodome`).

-### Don't Be Bad
+### Be Good!
-Be a good person!
+Don't scrape for bad purposes!
 If you're trying to use web scraping to detect botting or [astroturfing](https://en.wikipedia.org/wiki/Astroturfing#:~:text=Astroturfing%20is%20the%20practice%20of,is%20supported%20by%20grassroots%20participants.), I encourage you to do that!
 However, don't do it to bad things like sell people's information or undermine democracy.

 # Common Issues: Dealing with interactivity and Javascript